langfuse/langfuse-docs/pages/docs/sdk/python.md

 This is a Python SDK used to send LLM data to Langfuse in a convenient way.
 It uses a worker Thread and an internal queue to manage requests to the Langfuse backend asynchronously.
 Hence, the SDK adds only minimal latency to your application.

-Using Langchain or OpenAI SDK?
-Use the native [integrations](https://langfuse.com/docs/integrations).

 ## Installation